 Consider a Blue Light Filter for Your Electronics

 Since computers and other electronic devices often emit blue light, you might want to consider getting some sort of screen protector that blocks it out.
 Alternatively, you can go with specialty blue light lenses that can be worn both indoors and outdoors, which essentially does the same job.
 Just be sure they’re precision tinted FL-41 lenses; these filter this kind of light best.

 Also known as photophobia, migraines brought on by light sensitivity are particularly painful.
 While it may sound counterintuitive, the American Academy of Ophthalmology actually suggests not wearing sunglasses while inside because it will likely make your light sensitivity worse.
 If being indoors means being assaulted by blue light, go with the tinted FL-41 lenses mentioned above.

 Make Sure Your Light Sensitivity Stems from Migraines

 Photophobia, while a hallmark of migraines, is also associated with other medical conditions that present with similar symptoms.
 Depending on the situation, it may warrant an alternative course of treatment.
 Neurological conditions like meningitis and pituitary tumors, for instance, also cause severe light sensitivity, as does a movement disorder called blepharospasm.
 The best treatment begins with an accurate diagnosis, so seek out an ophthalmologist before assuming that migraines are the culprit.

-Pain Stop North Phoenix offers a wide array of effective, non-surgical migraine treatments in Phoenix, from SPG nerve block to massage therapy to chiropractic care and more.
+Pain Stop North Phoenix offers a wide array of effective, non-surgical migraine treatments in Phoenix, from massage therapy to chiropractic care and more.
 Call 602-899-5107 today to schedule a free consultation to create a comprehensive, individualized treatment plan just for you.